KekBatikMatcha/CyberTalents-by-Zee/WebSecurity/AdminHasThePower/Writeup.md

 ##  5. Cookie Inspection (Browser DevTools)

-Using browser Developer Tools → Application tab, the session cookie is inspected.
+Using browser Developer Tools → Application tab

+the session cookie is inspected.

 A `role` value is identified, which controls user privileges.